 regulated retail tariffs means fees and charges prescribed as referred to in section 132(1) or the Energy Operators (Powers) Act 1979 section 124(4);

+Tariff Equalisation Account means the account referred to in section 129C;

 tariff equalisation contribution means a tariff equalisation contribution determined under section 129D(2);

-Tariff Equalisation Account means the account referred to in section 129C;

 user means a network user as defined in section 103 or a user as defined in the Electricity Transmission and Distribution Systems (Access) Act 1994 Schedule 5 clause 1 or Schedule 6 clause 1.

 [Section 129B inserted by No. 18 of 2005 s.
-139; amended by No. 77 of 2006 s.
-17.]
+139; amended by No. 77 of 2006 Sch.
+1 cl.
+54(1).]

 129C.
-Tariff Equalisation Fund
+Tariff Equalisation Account

 (1) An agency special purpose account called the Tariff Equalisation Account is established under the Financial Management Act 2006 section 16.